 Women in Ladyland are powerful, they do as they wish and are not dependent on men for anything.
 We are talking about Sultana’s Dream by Rokeya Begum, the Bengali feminist thinker, writer, educator and political activist from British India.

-Sultana’s dream is a feminist utopian science fiction published by the ‘The Indian Ladies Magazine’, and is also the first documented work of Indian science fiction.
+Sultana’s Dream is a feminist utopian science fiction published by ‘The Indian Ladies Magazine’, and is also the first documented work of Indian science fiction.

 While the men were busy doing domestic chores, Begum provides us with an alternate possibility, and the dream sequence is not only a way of storytelling but is a hint that an ‘awakening’ is required, if we are to initiate social reforms in the society.

 To sustain Begum’s idea of ‘feminism’ Rokoya also shows that eradicating or destroying men is not a solution.
 In ‘Sultana’s Dream’ the men become used to the subjugation they go through and give up all hopes of starting a revolution to get their position back in society.
 This is what years of patriarchy have done to women.

 Rokeya’s words clearly demonstrate how clear she was with her idea of liberty, which will materialise only if women wake up to the fact that they have the potential to change the world, coming out of their closets.